 And here’s how you make the rubber duckie cupcakes:

 1. Bake the cupcakes in the yellow cupcake liners according the to the cake directions and allow them to cool.

-2. Put one can + 1/3 of the other can into a microwaveable bowl, color it with yellow food coloring, and cover with plastic wrap.
-Of the remaining frosting, 1/4 cup should go into a ziploc bag for later.
+2. Put one can + 1/3 of other can of the vanilla frosting into a microwaveable bowl, color it with yellow food coloring, and cover with plastic wrap.
+Of the remaining frosting, 1/4 cup should go into a Ziploc bag for later.

 3. Frost the cupcakes with whatever frosting is leftover in the can.